-Yes, this cushioned crossover leans a little more than some sportier rivals through corners and the steering’s not quite as sharp as it could be, but it’s a very comfortable car as a result.
-Higher spec models even have clever ‘progressive’ suspension technology that makes for an even smoother ride.
+Yes, this cushioned crossover leans a little more through corners than some sportier rivals, and the steering’s not quite as sharp as it could be, but it’s a very comfortable car as a result.
+Higher-spec models even have clever ‘progressive’ suspension technology that makes for an even smoother ride.

 Citroen C5 Aircross interior space, storage and style

-The seats are supremely comfortable, and very adjustable too, which all ties in with this being a great car to put in those long motorway miles and still feel like you’ve only had a trip to the shops by the end of the journey.
+The seats are supremely comfortable and highly adjustable, which all ties in with this being a great car to put in those long motorway miles and still feel like you’ve only had a trip to the shops by the end of the journey.

-In the back, there is plenty of room for three adults, both in width and leg space.
-The back seats can slide forward and back independently, too, which is handy if you’ve a brimmed boot and one tall rear passenger.
+In the back, there's plenty of room for three adults, both in width and leg space.
+The back seats can slide forwards and back independently too, which is handy if you’ve got a brimmed boot and one tall rear passenger.